From Zero to $198K in 18 Months: The Systematic Execution That Prevented Every Break

 Same effort.
 Different execution.
 Opposite results.

-How This Proves the Complete System Works
+How This Case Proves a Complete Execution System Prevents Breaks

 Rohan’s case isn’t luck.
 It’s proof systematic execution prevents predictable breaks and compresses timelines.